Svehla/openapi-typed-express/docs/article.md

 app.get(
   '/user/:userId',
   /**
-   * adding single-source-of-truth metadata for express handler. and library do the
+   * adding single-source-of-truth metadata for the Express handler and a library to do the
    * - runtime validations checks
    * - compile-time checks
    * - generate swagger documentation